CHORDSLab/HRS-Stress-Measures-and-Supplementary-Datasets/README.md

 # CHORDSLab / Allostatic-over-Load-Repository
 >[labs.wsu.edu/chords](https://labs.wsu.edu/chords/)

-_Last updated: July 31, 2025_
+_Last updated: August 4, 2025_

-This repository contains guides and R scripts for generating datasets using [our data processing approach to allostatic (over)load](https://replace-with-actual-doi-url) from the following data sources:
+This repository contains guides and R scripts for generating datasets using [our data processing approach to allostatic (over)load](https://doi.org/10.1101/2025.07.31.25332519) from the following data sources:

 - NIH *All of Us* Research Program data repository
 - Health and Retirement Study (HRS)